 It is a very complex and sophisticated defense mechanism, as our normal flora contains approximately one hundred trillion bacteria covering the entire body and living in our gut.

 Bladder infections occur when uropathogenic bacteria get through the urethra into the bladder.
-It’s said that some men are more prone to them than others because they – for some reason – don’t expel bacteria well enough from the urinary tract.
+It’s said that some men are more prone to infections than others, because they – for some reason – don’t expel bacteria well enough from the urinary tract.

-Although some doctors say that there’s no good way to prevent infections – they just occur, here are some simple tips and good habits you can incorporate to reduce your risk of UTIs.
+Although some doctors say that there’s no good way to prevent infections – they just occur, it is worth to know and remember that incorporating healthy habits into your lifestyle can greatly reduce your risk of UTIs.

 Keep the genital area clean.
 Less than careful hygiene, especially after developing loose stools or diarrhea, is one of the most frequent causes of recurrent bladder infections.
 Although some doctors argue that hygiene is hardly the issue with UTIs.
 Some men have bacteria in their urine, but it does not necessarily means that they have an infection.

 Drinking enough water, preferably purified and room-temperature, keeps the bladder empty and free of bacteria.
-However, there are three general rules of thumb to follow; therefore, you should drink:
+However, there are three general rules of thumb to follow; therefore, you should:

 Wear cotton, breathable underwear.
 By providing the best ventilation, it is your best friend when it comes to preventing UTIs.
 Synthetic fabrics hold in moisture from sweat way more than cotton does, and any tight, damp environment is a breeding ground for bacteria.
 At night, you can either sleep without underwear or wear loose-fitting boxers or shorts.

 Wear loose pants.
 Clothes that are too tight can increase the spread of bacteria.
 Changing your clothes (and underwear) often can stop bacteria from traveling into your urinary tract, sparing you from a UTI.